Max-Gain Systems Mast Rotator

 Not displayed in this photo is the 18" length of fiberglass tube that is positioned between the aluminum vertical tube as shown, and the inner wall of the mast assembly when in place.
 This insert tube besides giving support to the mast, is free-floating and designed to turn, acting as a thrust bearing for the lateral loads present when the mast is being turned with the rotator.

-Controlling the rotator will be with a two-button key-fob transmitter, controlling a reversing polarity 12 volt motor control unit mounted in the cargo-bay, and when operating stationary mobile, a two conductor cable will be temporarily connected to the rotator allowing for the rotator to become operational.
+The rotator is controlled with a wireless two-button key-fob transmitter, controlling a reversing polarity 12 volt motor control unit mounted in the cargo-bay, and when operating stationary mobile, a two conductor cable is connected to the rotator via the power-pole visible just under the motor mounting plate allowing for the rotator to become operational.

 The rotator mounted on my mobile out in the badlands of southeastern AB.....